This post may contain affiliate links. Please read our disclosure policy.

 Dairy-free

-You should be able to use Melt or Miyoko's Kitchen brand vegan butter.
+In place of the M&Ms, which contains dairy, you can use more dairy-free chocolate chips.
+In place of butter, use block-style vegan butter like Melt or Miyoko's Creamery.
 You can also try replacing the butter with virgin coconut oil.
 It's the type that's solid at cool room temperature.

 Egg-free